 3. Confusing Car Pedals

 Confusing the brake and accelerator pedals in a car may seem like a force of habit; however, some seniors may bouts of confusion that cause them to inadvertently press the wrong pedal.
-Not only can this lead to an unfortunate accident, it can endanger pedestrians or other drivers on the road.
-Instead of taking the risk of an accident, instead choose non-emergency medical transportation.
+Not only can this lead to an unfortunate accident, but it can also endanger pedestrians or other drivers on the road.
+Instead of taking the risk of an accident, instead, choose non-emergency medical transportation.

 4. Unexplained Vehicle Damage

 Finding unexplained damage on your vehicle is often a troubling sign.
 In many instances, you won’t remember how the damage got there and, even worse, you don’t know if you damaged another vehicle in the process.
 Because senior’s senses may dull with age, they may not know when they strike another object in their car.
 If you have unexplained vehicle damage, you may be putting yourself at risk every time you drive.

 If you are unable to make out road signs, you will likely have difficulty obeying them.
 Decreased vision not only makes it harder for seniors to see road signs, it makes it harder for them to actively watch for other drivers or potential problems.
 When you use non-emergency medical transportation, all you have to do is sit back and safely enjoy the ride.

 Road rage has become a serious problem in recent years and, unfortunately, seniors are typically at the center of the criticism.
 Because seniors may have difficulty following the rules of the road due to age, they become easy targets.
 Instead of facing the wrath of a disturbed driver, seek non-emergency medical transportation.